 We incur losses in the first two to three months of operation following a store opening as sales are not recognized in the income statement until the furniture is delivered to its customers resulting in operating expenses without the normal sales volume.
 Because we do not maintain a stock of retail inventory that would result in quick delivery, and because of the custom nature of the furniture offerings, such deliveries are generally not made until 30 days after the furniture is ordered by the customer.
 Coupled with the pre-opening costs, total start-up losses typically amount to \$300 to \$500 per store.
-We had no post-opening losses for the six months ended May 28, 2016.
+We had post-opening losses of \$235 for the nine months ended August 27, 2016 associated with the Sterling, Virginia store and none during the prior year period.